The Liberator (miniseries): Production

 Announced in November 2018, the miniseries's production was handled by A&E Studios and Unique Features with animation services by Atlanta-based studio School of Humans.
 In January 2019, Bradley James was cast in the leading role of Felix Sparks and Martin Sensmeier was cast as Samuel Coldfoot.

-Filmed primarily in Poland, some additional scenes were filmed in Atlanta.
+Filmed primarily in Łódź, Poland, some additional scenes were filmed in Atlanta.

 The animation team behind the series launched Trioscope Studios, with the show as its first series in production.
 The miniseries was the first to use Trioscope Enhanced Hybrid Animation, a technique that blends live-action actors with CGI, similar to Rotoscoping technology.
 In a November 2020 interview, Trioscope chief content officer Brandon Barr stated that the project had been "particularly challenging", while arguing that anime opened the door for other visual techniques and styles.

 Release

 The limited series was released on Veterans Day, November 11, 2020.

 Reception

 Metacritic, which uses a weighted average, assigned the miniseries a score of 59 out of 100, based on 7 critics, indicating "mixed or average reviews".

 Reviewing the miniseries for Rolling Stone, Alan Sepinwall gave it 3.5 out of 5 stars and said, "The Liberator more often than not is an effective reminder about why pop culture keeps revisiting World War II material again and again."
 On contrast, Daniel Fienberg of The Hollywood Reporter called the show a series which is "very watchable" but is infuriating due to its "inconsistent focus and narrative choices" even though his interest never wavered due to the interesting and "eye-popping" animation.
 Fienberg concluded that people should check out the show for the animation, for a commemoration of Veterans Days but to be prepared for frustration over "how much more complicated, and how much richer" the actual history is and how the show could have been better.